 As was outlined above, one of the best strategies can be the creation of capital growth or equity.

 In fact, property investment is one of the few asset classes where you can physically increase its value by undertaking improvements or repairs.

-Property investors need to ensure they complete stringent research and budget calculations, however, if they’re considering undertaking this strategy to make sure they don’t overcapitalise.
+Property investors need to ensure they complete rigorous research and budget calculations if they’re undertaking a renovation strategy, otherwise they risk overcapitalisation.

-Overcapitalisation is when you invest more money into an asset than it is actually worth.
-That is, if you were to sell that asset today you would make a loss on it.
+Overcapitalisation is when you invest more money on improving an asset than it adds in value to that asset.

-Also, as a general rule of thumb, most renovators of midrange properties generally don’t spend more than 10 per cent of its value.
+Also, as a general rule of thumb, most renovators of a midrange property won’t spend more than 10 per cent of its value on the upgrades.